skip to main content

 CNA computer scientist John Crissman and his team developed a creative tool using machine learning and AI to improve situational awareness for disaster response.

-challenges.
+and approaches for addressing emerging national safety and security challenges.
 These projects are showcased in the CNA Innovation Incubator (CNAi 2 ).
-From analyzing machine learning for public safety to developing a Navy Force Design Lab, CNA's most creative ... a health crisis.”
-It could perform sentiment analysis on social media data, using AI to analyze emotions expressed in posts related to an emergency and identify areas with high distress or potential threats
+From analyzing machine learning for public safety ... anomalies and signal, “Hey, this first responder could be having a health crisis.”
+It could perform sentiment analysis on social media data, using AI to analyze emotions expressed in posts related

 Dr. Megan McBride on Increasing Resilience to Misinformation in the Workplace